timurcatakli/react-rapid/README.md

 ## Adding a New Page
 1- Open the `config.js` file located under `src` directory

-2- Add a new key and value under `pages` as below.Pick an icon from [Semantic-UI](https://react.semantic-ui.com/elements/icon).
+2- Add a new key and value under `pages` as below.
+Pick an icon from [Semantic-UI](https://react.semantic-ui.com/elements/icon).

 ```
 pages: {